amith7025/pokedex/README.md

 ### Data Processing

-The `data_processing.py` script handles the processing of raw Pokémon data, preparing it for training the CNN model.
+The `pokemon_analysis.ipynb` script handles the processing of raw Pokémon data, preparing it for training the CNN model.
 This includes data cleaning, normalization, and augmentation.

 ### Gradio Integration